A Cardinality Minimization Approach to Security-Constrained Economic Dispatch: Difference-of-Convex Approximation

 We illustrate the principal technique on a line $(i,j)$ in the set $\set{E}^\ell$.
 For line $(i,j)$, it is not difficult to see that the line is operating in the LTE zone if $|f_{ij}| - \zeta_{ij}^n > 0$, or equivalently, if $\max \{ |f_{ij}| - \zeta_{ij}^n, 0 \} > 0$.
 For such a scenario, we can express the emergency operation of the line exactly by $\| \max \{ |f_{ij}| - \zeta_{ij}^n, 0 \} \|_0 = 1$, where the $\ell_0$-function, denoted by $\| \cdot \|_0$, is defined as $\| t \|_0 = 1$ if $t \neq 0$ and $\| t \|_0 = 0$ if $t=0$.
 The right-side of the equation becomes 0 if the line is operating under the normal zone.
 Hence the formulation indicates whether or not a flow exceeds the normal threshold $\zeta^n$; we refer the reader to the leftmost pane in Figure~\ref{fig:dca} for an illustration.
 A similar technique is applied to other lines in the set $\set{E}^\ell$ and the lines in the set $\set{E}^s$.
 The cardinality of the sets containing lines operating in the emergency zones can then be expressed as

+We note that the notation $\| \cdot \|_0$ in \eqref{def:exact_card} is referred to as the $\ell_0$ norm for the special case of vector input.
+A common practice of solving the special case is replacing the function by continuous surrogates such as the $\ell_1$ norm \cite{Tibshirani1996} and nonconvex penalty functions \cite{fan2001variable, zhang2010nearly} that are sum of univariate symmetric folded concave functions.

 As depicted in Figure~\ref{fig:dca}, the exact formulation of the cardinalities requires employing a discontinuous function, making any optimization problem involving such expressions a discrete problem.
-We propose to approximate each summands in \eqref{def:exact_card} by a piecewise linear function to remove the discontinuity of the original formulation by connecting the two disjoint pieces of the function; the central pane of Figure~\ref{fig:dca} illustrates the continuous piecewise linear approximation for a single line.
+Extending the mentioned reformulation methods, we propose to approximate each summands in \eqref{def:exact_card} by a piecewise linear function to remove the discontinuity of the original formulation by connecting the two disjoint pieces of the function; the central pane of Figure~\ref{fig:dca} illustrates the continuous piecewise linear approximation for a single line.
 An advantage of using a surrogate, as opposed to directly solving a discrete optimization problem, is computational efficiency.
-Many existing methods involving the $\ell_0$-function, e.g., best subset selection and cardinality constraint, introduce auxiliary binary integer variables \cite{Bertsimas2016,Gmez2021} or reformulate the problem using complementarity constraints \cite{Burdakov2016,Feng2018,Xie2020}.
-The potential burden of increased computational time from such reformulations could be addressed by using continuous functions instead, and we will demonstrate the effectiveness of the proposed approach in the \S~\ref{sect:numericalExperiment}.

 Let us denote the approximation function for the summands in \eqref{def:exact_card} by $\phi_\varepsilon(\cdot; \cdot)$.
 The approximation function is defined for a variable (flow) and a parameter (threshold).
 For a given line $(i,j) \in \set{E}^\ell$ and the threshold $\zeta_{ij}^n$, we formally introduce the function: